njb1/xanadu_api_tests/README.md

 A sample Jenkins pipeline configuration is provided in `jenkinsfile.new`.
 This file demonstrates how you might automate the running of both API and UI tests in a CI/CD pipeline using Jenkins.
 It includes steps for installing dependencies, running tests, and handling results and notifications.
 Just a sample as we dont have a pipelint to run it against.

----

-Feel free to checkout a new branch and submit pull requests with improvements or additional tests.

----

 ## 🤝 Contributing

-If this was on GitHub you would be able to checkout a new branch and submit pull requests with improvements or additional tests.
+If this was on company GitHub you would be able to checkout a new branch and submit pull requests with improvements or additional tests.

 ---